paretoman/votekit/tutorial/voteCasters.md

 * area: number of pixels.
 * density: votes per pixel.
 From 0 to 1.
 * voteCount: a number of votes.
+* totalVotes: total number of votes.
+* All of these are non-negative real numbers.

+### Tallies by Preference

+Preferences and how many votes share them.

+* Tallying
   * voteCounts: a list of numbers of votes for a list of preferences.
-* totalVotes: total number of votes.
+    * Also used for "grid" of votes.
   * voteFractions: a list of fractions for a list of preferences. voteCounts as a fraction of the total number of votes.
 From 0 to 1.
-* All of these are positive real numbers.
+* Preference Lists
+  * Plurality
+    * There is no "pluralityVotes" list of preferences because it isn't needed.
+  * Scores
+    * scoreVotes: a list of scoreVote preferences, Number[][].
+Each preference has a score for each candidate.
+  * Ranking
+    * rankings: a list of preferences.
+Each is a list with a rank for each candidate.
+Number[][].
+0 is the best ranking, then 1, 2, etc.
+    * cansByRankList: a list of preferences.
+Each is a list indexed by rank.
+Each entry is a list of candidates at that ranking.
+Candidates are represented by index.
+Number[][][].

 ### Tallies by Candidate